falkaer/the-guide/m4_real_time_systems/s3_branchless_programming.md

 ### 🧬 Shader Execution Reordering
 The sorting, compacting and reordering hinted at for path tracing earlier is actually a pretty hot button topic in path tracing and has recently gotten hardware support.
 The seminal paper [Megakernels Considered Harmful][9] is worth a read.
-You can also find a more practical blog post [blog post][10] about it thanks to Jacco Bikker.
+You can also find a more practical [blog post][10] about it thanks to Jacco Bikker.
 This is even being rolled out and described in this [blog post by Nvidia][1].

 [0]: https://ics.uci.edu/~swjun/courses/2023F-CS250P/materials/lec5.5%20-%20Fast%20and%20Correct%20Pipelining.pdf